-C-AIM offers various opportunities for student and researchers who have proven their academic and research prowess and would like to pursue master's degrees, doctoral degrees, or post-doctoral research.
+C-AIM offers various opportunities for outstanding students and researchers who have proven their academic and research prowess and would like to pursue master's degrees, doctoral degrees, or post-doctoral research.
 Funding for post-graduate studies and post-doctoral research is available on a competitive basis:

 Master's degree studies: R(ZAR): 85 000/annum for two years